John Cho

 Private Life of John Cho

-John was among the most attractive actors several times, but there weren’t many sound love affairs in his life.
-Since 2006, he has happily married to a South Korean actress and film director, Kerri Higuchi.
-Viewers probably remember her as a doctor Elizabeth Chen in Grey’s Anatomy.
+While John has been named among Hollywood's most attractive actors multiple times, his romantic life has remained relatively private.
+Since 2006, he has been happily married to South Korean actress and director Kerri Higuchi.
+Viewers probably remember her as a doctor Elizabeth Chen in Grey's Anatomy.

 John Cho and His Wife, Kerri Higuchi